 When it comes to using data on something like this - I met huge resistance - despite the fact that it was for a project such as this.
-I feel that this will always be an issue for certain schools nobaldridge answered on 7 March 2012
+I feel that this will always be an issue for certain schools

 A review of this project that I could give to the Headteacher when I ask for permission again.
 This would enable the head to see how the first project went, and convince her that we should carry on being involved.